Skip to main content

 This is why you should always run tests on all traffic and not just on a fraction of it.
 If it makes sense to start the test on a small portion of your traffic to make sure it is running correctly, then it is essential to extend this or you may draw false conclusions about the winning variation.

-A confidence index should never be used as an indicator of when to stop a test.
-Unfortunately, the most natural reflex is to observe this index and to stop a test once it has exceeded a certain threshold, by convention, 95%.
+A confidence level should never be used as an indicator of when to stop a test.
+Unfortunately, the most natural reflex is to observe this level and to stop a test once it has exceeded a certain threshold—by convention, 95%.
 In reality, though, this has no statistical value.
 Usually, it is good practice to set a threshold of visits or conversions in advance, and only then to note whether or not the test is reliable.

 To complete this first look at the statistical value of your tests, find out how to validate your experiments by using an A/A test, and make sure that your traffic volume is sufficient for successful testing.